With its tropical climate and alluring natural landscapes, Malaysia isn’t a bad place to lay down some roots and live that expat life.

 It shouldn’t cause any issues, but Malaysia does have an elevated risk of terrorist attacks in comparison with nearby destinations.
 You may also hear horror stories of piracy and kidnappings in Bornean Sabah – but these largely happen in areas that you won’t be visiting ever.

-The great thing about Malaysia is that you can job hunt while in the country.
+The great thing about Malaysia is that you can job hunt while in the country because it’s so affordable.
 Getting a feel for the place before settling down in a neighborhood will give you peace of mind and measurably increase your security.
-When you’re first visiting, ask your guesthouse staff for insider tips, or consult other expats on local Facebook groups.
+When you’re first visiting, ask your guesthouse staff for insider tips, or consult other ex-pats on local Facebook groups.

 Despite Malaysia’s developed status, the cost of living in the country is still very reasonable.
 The following budget is based on Kuala Lumpur, where both the teacher salaries and the cost of living are the highest.

 |Flying to Malaysia from the US||$500-800|

 Accommodation costs in Malaysia vary hugely depending on where you set up shop.
 In some instances, your employer may fully cover or subside your accommodation.
 This would likely be a flatshare situation with other expat teachers.
 A one-bedroom apartment outside Kuala Lumpur center can cost as little as $400, but you will pay considerably more for a central rental (and a/c).

 Food in Malaysia is very affordable if you stick to local dishes.
 You can pick up delicious Malaysian dishes at street markets for around $2 (8-10 MYR).
 Imported produce in Western supermarkets will inflate your grocery bills.
 Stick to locally produced goods to make your salary stretch.